tillbecks/OPALLLMAssistantAdventure/README.md

 ### Decompiler based

 In order for the LLM to be able to analyse our code and suggest OPAL analysis based on that, it's own prior knowldge and our descriptions of the available functions, we used a decompiling function.
 The decompiler we choose for this is `cfr`.
-This approach was so good :) blablablabll write more

 ## Memory System